-Upon its release four years ago, Yotam Ottolenghi's Plenty successfully flipped the world of vege-centric cookery on its head.
-While not a vegetarian himself, Ottolenghi's innovative approach to vegetable dishes based on strong flavours and interesting ingredient combinations made him the shining cookbook star of 2010, garnering him masses of devoted followers champing at the bit for his next release.
-Next came the the inspiring Jerusalem, and now Plenty's follow-up, Plenty More – set to hit the shelves this Thursday 11th September.
+Upon its release, Yotam Ottolenghi's Plenty successfully flipped the world of vege-centric cookery on its head.
+While not a vegetarian himself, Ottolenghi's innovative approach to vegetable dishes based on strong flavours and interesting ingredient combinations made him the shining cookbook star of 2010, garnering him masses of devoted followers chomping at the bit for his next release.
+Next came the the inspiring Jerusalem, followed by Plenty's eagerly awaited follow-up, Plenty More.

-On the eve of Plenty More's release, Ottolenghi takes us on a magical tour of his personal cookbook collection.
-Which book would he love to inherit from his father; which Nigella Lawson cookbook does he cite as one of his go-to’s and which book first kick-started his lust for all things gastronomic?
-Find those out and more below...
+Now, luckily for us, Ottolenghi is taking us on a magical tour of his personal cookbook collection.
+Which book would he love to inherit from his father?
+Which Nigella Lawson cookbook does he cite as one of his go-to’s?
+Which book first kick-started his lust for all things gastronomic?
+Find these out and more below...

 What was the first cookbook you ever bought?